Aap Kaa Surroor (album)

 Aap Kaa Surroor is the debut music album by Himesh Reshammiya, produced by T-Series, released in 2006.

-The album has sold 55 million copies worldwide.
+The album sold 1.3 million (0.13 crore) units, making it the seventh best-selling album of the year in India.

 Track listing

 All songs were composed and sung by Himesh Reshammiya with lyrics penned by Sameer.

+Original

+All lead vocals by Himesh Reshammiya.